nielsen-oss/keys-management/README.md

 constraints, but still maintain flexibility and decoupling.

 ### Security constraints
-An application could have some security constraints in regard to using secret keys and credentials
+An application can have some security constraints in regard to using secret keys and credentials:
 1. Use different key for each target object or client, so in case a specific key is stolen, all other objects are kept safe.
 2. Key can be changed or rotated at anytime, so fresh keys can be maintained all the time.
 3. When an application is crashed or exited, the keys cannot be lost so encrypted data could be decrypted.
-4. The key content should be accessed only on demand, for example it should not even exist in memory
+4. The key content should be accessed only on demand, for example it should not even exist in memory.

 ### Flexibility and decoupling requirements
-1. Each secret key value can be originated from different source, so one can be taken from environment value, configurations files, remote service and etc.
+1. Each secret key value can be originated from different source, so one can be taken from an environment value, configurations files, remote service etc.
-2. Secret key type such as Symmetric or Asymmetric can be used
+2. Secret key type such as Symmetric or Asymmetric can be used.
 3. Multiple worker's environment application would not lead to data loss.
-4. states repo - keys and values state can be saved and restored from an external repository
+4. States repo - keys and values state can be saved and restored from an external repository.

 ## How to Manage keys rotation
 The keys store is like a proxy or helper function to get the actual values.
 Thus, the client should know when the key is going to be changed.
-In most scenarios, when an application's administrator would like to rotate the application keys, he would like to ensure that the important encrypted objects that can be accessed anytime, will not be loss due the change.
+In most scenarios, when an application's administrator would like to rotate the application keys, he would like to ensure that the important encrypted objects that can be accessed anytime, will not be lost due to that change.
 To achieve it, the administrator can register callbacks to run after keys are changed.
 Before the store is ready to be called to get the new values, KeyChanged should be called.
 After KeyChanged declared, all the callbacks are executed.